data-atelier/2020-Big-Contest-Champion-League/README.md

 To gain the competitive edge in the higly competitive home shopping market, the company asked for the contestants to suggest the best way to optimize its airing schedule appying ML/DL.

 ### Dataset
-*Notes: As datasets sharing is strictly forbidden by the competition rules, therefore we won't upload any piece of them.*
+*Note: As datasets sharing is strictly forbidden by the competition rules, therefore we won't upload any piece of them.*

 Training set - The company's airing schedule and corresponding sales records from Jan 2019 ~ Dec 2019.